-- a) screen proposed projects to determine the type of EIS required, if any, and - b) identify preliminary ecological constraints and other issues requiring assessment.
+- a) Screen proposed projects to determine the type of EIS required, if any; and, - b) Identify preliminary ecological constraints and other issues requiring assessment.

-A pre-consultation meeting for an EIS will include the City's planning staff (specifically, an environmental planner or Natural Systems planner), other review agency staff (i.e., Conservation Authority and/or MNR) where appropriate, and the applicant.
+A pre-consultation meeting for an EIS will include the City's planning staff (specifically, an environmental planner), other review agency staff where appropriate, and the applicant.
 If the applicant has already retained a consultant to complete the EIS, then the consultant should also be included in this meeting.
-City staff and the applicant will complete the EIS Decision Tool (Appendix 2) during pre-consultation to assist in the determination of whether an EIS is required, and if so, the preliminary scope of the EIS (i.e., the breadth and depth of study required).
+City staff and the applicant will complete the EIS Decision Tool (Appendix 2) during pre-consultation to assist in the determination of whether an EIS is required, and if so, the type and preliminary scope of the EIS (i.e., the breadth and depth of study required).
 The preliminary scope of the EIS will depend on the following:

-- The scale and nature of the proposed development or site alteration: - The character of the natural environment and its associated ecological functions; - The site's setting within the landscape and/or watershed; and, - The availability of previous studies and information.
+- The scale and nature of the proposed development or site alteration; - The character of the natural environment and its associated ecological functions; - The site's setting within the landscape and/or watershed; and, - The availability of previous studies and information.

-In some cases, City staff may determine that the requirement for a Scoped EIS should be deferred to a later date (e.g., in cases where no physical development or site alteration is immediately proposed) or that the risk of impacts is so low, based on the type of project proposed and the known environmental context of the site, that the completion of the Scoped EIS Form by the applicant is unnecessary.
-The staff review of the proposal and site will constitute the Scoped EIS in the latter case.
-The EIS Decision Tool, Part C, provides guidance on when deferral or waiving of the Scoped EIS Form is appropriate.
-Staff should ideally have direct personal knowledge of the site (i.e., have visited the site or be thoroughly familiar with the area in which it is located) in order to make this determination.
-However, conversations with other City or agency staff who have such knowledge, or the use of available mapping and imagery (such as geoOttawa) may suffice.
-All such decisions to defer or waive the completion of the Scoped EIS Form will be documented in the pre-consultation meeting notes or in subsequent written correspondence with the applicant, with the rationale for the decision.
+In some cases, City staff may determine that the requirement for a Minor EIS should be deferred to a later date or that completion of the Minor EIS Form is unnecessary if the risk of impacts is low.
+The staff review of the proposal and site will constitute the EIS in the latter case.
+The EIS Decision Tool, Part C, provides guidance on when deferral or waiving of the Minor EIS Form is appropriate.
+Staff should ideally have direct personal knowledge of the site in order to make this determination.
+However, conversations with other City or agency staff who have such knowledge, or the use of available mapping and imagery such as geoOttawa may suffice.
+All such decisions to defer or waive the completion of the Minor EIS Form will be documented in the pre-consultation meeting notes or in subsequent written correspondence with the applicant, with the rationale for the decision.
 These decisions are to be made on a case-by-case basis and cannot be automatically extended to other projects proposed in the same area, or on the same site.
-Staff may specify conditions under which the exemption applies, such as requiring standard mitigation measures (e.g., timing constraints, setbacks to be respected, etc.) and may also set a time limit on the exemption, after which the applicant would need to re-confirm the EIS requirements before proceeding with the project.
+Staff may specify conditions under which the exemption applies, such as requiring standard mitigation measures and may also set a time limit on the exemption, after which the applicant would need to re-confirm the EIS requirements before proceeding with the project.
 Any such conditions or time limits will also be documented in writing and will be retained on file by City staff.